 Be smart.
 Use the grammatical structures and the vocabulary you’re expected to master for the level you’re taking the exam.

 For example if, among all the grammatical topics, your level requires the knowledge of Italian subjunctive, use it!
-Teachers expect you to.
+Examiners expect you to.
 Don’t switch to the much more informal present tense just to make your life simpler – also because it cannot always be used and you can easily go from heaven to hell.

 Finally, one of the reasons why some people don’t manage to pass the exam Cils, Celi and Plida is exam anxiety.